wkgcass/vproxy/doc/architecture.md

 `ServerGroups` is a list of groups, each group is assigned with a weight.
 It's nothing but a container and does not do IO it self.
 It provides a `next()` method, which will go throught all serverGroups and retrieve a healthy server.
 The method of selecting serverGroup is always WRR, and it doesn't affect how `ServerGroup` selects server.

-#### TcpLB
+#### TcpLB and Socks5Server

+These are the main functionalities that vproxy main program provides.

-`TcpLB` listens on a port and does loadbalancing.
-You can create multiple `TcpLB`s if you want to listen on multiple ports.
+`TcpLB` listens on a port and does loadbalancing for TCP based protocols (e.g. HTTP).
+You can create multiple `TcpLB`s if you want to listen on multiple ports. `Socks5Server` is almost the same as `TcpLB` but it runs socks5 protocol and proxies netflow to client specified backend.

 ### Control Plane